akhilguruprasad22/portfolio/README.md

 # Akhil's Portfolio

-A minimalistic Reactjs Web app.
+A Reactjs Web app to be used as my portfolio.